Learn Yoga with the Cow Pose

 - 1Follow our article on how to warm up for yoga.Advertisement

-- 2Begin on your hands and knees in the Table Pose.Ensure that your knees are directly behind your hips.
+- 2Ensure that your knees are directly behind your hips.
 Your elbows, shoulders and wrists should all be in line with each other and, therefore, perpendicular to the floor.
 Keep your head in as neutral a position as possible with your eyes looking down at the floor.
-If you have a neck injury, do not move your head from this position as it can aggravate the injury.Advertisement
+If you have a neck injury, do not move your head from this position as it can aggravate the injury.Begin on your hands and knees in the Table Pose.Advertisement

 Variations on this pose: